Select a city

 How to get to the British Museum?

 The museum is located in Great Russell Street, London WC1B 3DG.
-You can get there by bus via the Green Route, at stop 45 British Museum, with our bus tours.
+You can get there by bus via the Green Route, at stop 45 British Museum.

 People with disabilities will be able to access a range of services to make the most of their visit.
 These include the loan of wheelchairs, priority parking, a visit in sign language (British Sign Language) or quiet opening times, for example.
 There are many other services to make your visit to the museum as accessible as possible.